Education is our subject, and it’s baked into how we made the film.

 Leveling the playing field for diverse artists in the region: a learning set

-Paid internship opportunities for regional creators in any corner of filmmaking: camera, costumes/sets, graphic design, marketing, etc.
+We offered paid internship opportunities for regional creators in any corner of filmmaking: camera, costumes/sets, graphic design, marketing, etc.

-Our film has cooperated with over 50 educators, invited students from 20+ schools in western Massachusetts to apply, and held open-call auditions at all 8 of the region’s largest urban high schools.
+Our film cooperated with over 50 educators, invited students from 20+ schools in western Massachusetts to apply, and held open-call auditions at all 8 of the region’s largest urban high schools.

 Not just a film…a curriculum…to inspire thought about the complexity of education in America